Jakub1994/Bookwithrecepies/README.md

 # Testing
 App was tested on the few devices.In the every page were checked buttons , navigation, database response, account response.
 ### Home
-In this page i checked :
+In this page I checked :
 - Collapse effect in the recipes
 - Delate button response
 - Edit button functionality
-- Recipes writed in "Add recipe" side, Get developed as should.
+- Recipes written in "Add recipe" side, Get developed as should.
 ### Register
 In this page:
 - Username input: maximum and minimum characters, green colour effect under the text while text is passed and is ready to go furder, red if need more corrects.